COVID-19 Health & Safety

 Communication, Requests, Concerns

-Due to the changing nature of the public health situation, communication is essential.
+- Due to the changing nature of the public health situation, communication is essential.
 Anyone with questions, concerns, recommendations, or requests regarding the health and safety of the resort, their worksite, tasks, or procedures, should immediately contact their manager, director, or Employee Services.

-We encourage communication and collaboration as we work together to manage our business and protect our Schweitzer Family throughout this unprecedented challenge.
+- We encourage communication and collaboration as we work together to manage our business and protect our Schweitzer Family throughout this unprecedented challenge.

-If you have any questions or concerns, please reach out to us at 208.263.9555.
+- If you have any questions or concerns, please reach out to us at 208.263.9555.